Indk0/CMH-Project/README.md

 * Font Awesome - For the icons for my social media links
 * Google Dev Tools - To troubleshoot test features and fix issues
 * Am I Responsive - To create a visual representation of my website on different devices
+* Adobe Gif converter - Used to create gifs for my website
+* Cobalt - For downloading content for my website
+* Coolors - To find a colour palette to build my website

 ### Other Tools